 Two things I learned in this process: make sure that the bottom of your figurines are very flat and that the heads aren’t tilted back too far, otherwise you’ll have difficulty keeping your skeletons upright in their niches.
 I had to use my electric sander to even off the bottoms of three of the figures because they were so unsteady.

 Dia de los Muertos ~ Second Passage

 Matriomonio y mortaja del cielo bajan.

 Collaging and Painting the Backgrounds

 My next step in creating my altered books for Dia de los Muertos was to prepare the background of the pages.
 I have a very old Spanish language textbook with lovely small etchings and all Spanish text.
 I wanted to use these images in the background.
 So I scanned and printed them on brown rice paper.
 I love this paper because it’s a little thicker than tissue paper, has a aged, brownish color, and melts right onto the page when I use fluid matte medium to adhere it.
-I have put some of these image on my Spanish Clipart page.
-Feel free to use the images in your own art work.

 After I had collaged down all the pieces of rice paper, I used a cosmetic sponge dipped in gesso and diluted with a teeny bit of water and washed it quickly over the entire page, trying to leave the gesso streaky and uneven.
 When the gesso dried, I again used a sponge to spread acrylic paint over the page, using a different color for each book.
 After the pages had dried thoroughly, I was ready to begin decorating my books.